Affordable Housing FAQs#

 - Families paying too much for housing create more need for public and private support.

 - Insufficient housing choice also means a lack of diversity and community richness.

-- As evidenced by the July 28, 1997 flood, the lack of affordable housing options places a strain on the housing market as well as impacting community resources.
+- As evidenced by the recent fires and floods, the lack of affordable housing options places a strain on the housing market as well as impacting community resources.

 Property values: Factors such as neighborhood desirability, characteristics of particular housing units being sold, the overall area development and prosperity has more to do with property values than a single affordable housing development.
 Contemporary affordable housing is attractively designed, professionally managed and well-maintained.
 For these reasons it preserves its good appearance, usefulness and its value over time, and does not reduce the desirability of the surrounding area.
 Much of Fort Collins' affordable housing is indistinguishable from market rate housing.